openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

 * `rewrite("com.yourorg:rewrite-recipe-starter:0.1.0-dev.25.uncommitted+f58d7fa")`.
 {% endhint %}

-Now you can run your recipe with `./gradlew rewriteRun` or `./gradlew rewriteDryRun`
+Now you can run your recipe with `gradle rewriteRun` or `gradle rewriteDryRun`

 If you run into errors when trying to publish and read your recipe locally, try deleting the jars that end with `uncommitted+<hash>` and then re-build them.
 Furthermore, if you're getting errors in your IDE when trying to build or run recipes, try restarting the IDE.
 {% endtab %}